bdeewang/bdeewang.github.io/_pages/letters.md

 I leave it up to the applicant to make sure that I don't miss the deadline (something which has never happened so don't worry).
 I ask that you send me frequent email (every week or more as the deadlines grow closer) to remind me.
 I won't forget but this keeps it at the top of my to-do list.
 At some point I will then send you an email back saying that I have mailed/uploaded/etc the letter.
 If you do not receive confirmation from me, then you should assume that I have not submitted your letter and you should pester me.

-Finally, on the application page, please use the following for my personal information.
+Finally, on the application page, please use the following for my personal information.<br>
 <b>Name:</b> Deewang Bhamidipati<br>
 <b>Affiliation:</b> University of California, Santa Cruz<br>
 <b>Department:</b> Mathematics<br>